-When your spouse has cancer it seems like life starts to revolve all around them.
-Conversations become about treatment and doctors appointments, new research and trials.
-Daily life is centered around how they are feeling that day, what they need help with or can’t do.
+When your spouse has a serious illness like cancer it seems like life starts to revolve around them.
+Conversations become about treatment and doctors’ appointments, new research, and trials.
+Daily life is centered around how they are feeling that day and what they need help with.
 The future becomes about them too.
-It becomes limited byContinue reading “Resentment”
+It becomes limitedContinue reading “How to Deal with Caregiver Resentment”